 Runbooks that you run in Azure are executed on Automation sandboxes, which are hosted in Azure platform as a service (PaaS) virtual machines.
 Automation sandboxes provide tenant isolation for all aspects of runbook execution – modules, storage, memory, network communication, job streams, etc. This role is managed by the service and is not accessible from your Azure or Azure Automation account for you to control.

-To automate the deployment and management of resources in your local data center or other cloud services, you can designate one or more machines to run the Hybrid Runbook Worker (HRW) role.
+To automate the deployment and management of resources in your local data center or other cloud services, after creating an Automation account, you can designate one or more machines to run the Hybrid Runbook Worker (HRW) role.
 Each HRW requires the Microsoft Management Agent (MMA) with a connection to a Log Analytics workspace and an Automation account.
 Log Analytics is used to bootstrap the installation, maintain the MMA agent, and monitor the functionality of the HRW.
 The delivery of runbooks and the instruction to run them are performed by Azure Automation.

 You can deploy multiple HRW to provide high availability for your runbooks, load balance runbook jobs, and in some cases dedicate them for particular workloads or environments.
 HRW communicates with the Automation service over TCP outbound port 443.
 Once you have runbook running on an HRW within your datacenter, and you want the runbook to perform management tasks against other machines or services within the datacenter, then there may be other ports that the runbook needs access to.
 If your IT security policies do not allow computers on your network to connect to the Internet, review the article OMS Gateway, which acts as a proxy for the HRW to collect job status and receive configuration information from your Automation account.